austunkol/My-Projects/python/hands-on/flask-03-handling-routes-and-if-for/README.md

-# Hands-on Flask-03 : Handling Routes and Templates with Flask Web Application and If and For Structure
+# Flask-03 : Handling Routes and Templates with Flask Web Application and If and For Structure

-Purpose of the this hands-on training is to give the students introductory knowledge of how to handle routes and use html templates within a Flask web application on Amazon Linux 2 EC2 instance.
+Purpose of the this project is to give the introductory knowledge of how to handle routes and use html templates within a Flask web application on Amazon Linux 2 EC2 instance.

 ## Learning Outcomes

-At the end of the hands-on training, students will be able to;
+At the end of the hands-on training, we will be able to;

 - install Python and Flask framework on Amazon Linux 2 EC2 instance